Cartmaal History, Family Crest & Coats of Arms

 The present generation of the Cartmaal family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
-Their name comes from having lived in or near the settlement of Cartmel in the county of Lancashire.
+Their name comes from having lived in or near the village of Cartmel in the county of Lancashire (now part of Cumbria.)
 Thus, Cartmaal is a habitation surname which is derived from the name of a place.
 Like most English local surnames, the name Cartmaal was originally preceded by a preposition such as de.
 However, the preposition had usually been dropped from the name by the end of the 14th century.
 "The Staffordshire variants of this surname seem to have come from North Lancashire via Cheshire."

 Early Origins of the Cartmaal family